Skip to content

 Of the three cold-weather mechanisms, only the chemistry penalty can be substantially reversed before driving — and the tool for doing it is battery preconditioning.
 When an EV preheats its battery pack while still connected to a charger, the energy to warm the cells comes from the wall outlet, not from stored battery capacity.

 In practice, preheating recovers approximately 50% of the cold chemistry penalty.
-At 5°F, where the raw chemistry factor is around 0.61, preheating brings it up to roughly 0.81.
-That translates to 35–50 extra miles on a 300-mile vehicle.
-The benefit is largest in extreme cold and diminishes above about 40°F.
+At 5°F, where the conservative chemistry factor is around 0.81, preheating brings it up to roughly 0.91.
+On a 300-mile-class vehicle that is worth 15–20 extra miles — a real gain, though smaller than folklore suggests, because the chemistry penalty itself is the smaller of the two big winter mechanisms.
+The larger win from preconditioning is warming the CABIN on wall power, which spares the battery the heaviest minutes of heater draw.
+The benefit of both is largest in extreme cold and diminishes above about 40°F.

 Most modern EVs support preheating through two methods.